robmcvey/i-love-lamp/ubuntu/mysql/README.md

 ## BindAddress

-This server is intended to be a stand-alone MySQl, and by default only localhost can connect.
-In the `my.cnf` file comment out the folloing line:
+This server is intended to be a stand-alone MySQl server, and by default only localhost can connect.
+To change this, edit the `/etc/mysql/my.cnf` file comment out the folloing line:

 ```
 #